Heavy flavor dissociation in the framework of multi-body Dirac equations: Three-body Dirac equation

-The paper is organized as follows.
-After a short introduction to the three-body Dirac equation for baryons, we present the improved way of numerically solving the equation in Section \ref{s2}.
-In Section \ref{s3}, we first discuss the convergency of the numerical calculation and then show the results on heavy flavor hadron masses and wave functions, with a universal set of parameters for both mesons and baryons.
-We summarize our study in Section \ref{s4}.
-The details on relativistic two-body potentials, spin and flavor states, particle-index-rotation technique, and Hamiltonian matrix elements are explicitly shown in Appendix \ref{aa} to \ref{ad}.

-\section{Three-Body Dirac Equation}
+\section{Three-body Dirac equation}

-The two-body Dirac equation which is used to describe heavy flavor meson mass $M_m$ and wave function $\Psi_m({\bf r}_1,{\bf r}_2)$ is discussed in detail in Refs.~\cite{Crater:1983ew, Crater:1987hm, Crater:2008rt} in vacuum and Refs.~\cite{Guo:2012hx, Shi:2013rga} at finite temperature.
+The two-body Dirac equation which is used to describe heavy flavor mesons is discussed in detail in Refs.~\cite{Crater:2002fq,Crater:2008rt} in vacuum and Refs.~\cite{Guo:2012hx, Shi:2013rga} at finite temperature.
 We will focus in this section on the three-body Dirac equation for heavy flavor baryons.
-In the framework firstly developed by Whitney {\it et al}~\cite{Whitney:2011aa} based on Sazdjian's $N$-body relativistic potential model~\cite{Sazdjian:1986aw}, the baryon wave function $\Psi_b({\bf r}_1,{\bf r}_2,{\bf r}_3)$ is controlled by the Schr\"odinger-like equation,
+In the framework firstly developed by Whitney {\it et al}~\cite{Whitney:2011aa} based on Sazdjian's $N$-body relativistic potential model~\cite{Sazdjian:1988be}, the baryon wave function $\Psi({\bf r}_1,{\bf r}_2,{\bf r}_3)$ is controlled by the Schr\"odinger-like equation,